 Last Updated: 4/15/2021

 Do you have a question about how the University is responding to the pandemic?

-Someone else may have raised the same question: Please take a look through the Frequently Asked Questions – and answers – on this page.
+Someone else may have raised the same question: Please take a look through the Frequently Asked Questions – and answers – on this page, on these topics:

 And if we haven't answered your question yet, please reach out:

 Are students required to have a COVID-19 test before arriving on campus?

 We strongly recommend testing in advance, but it is not required.
 Receiving a positive test at home will allow you to delay arrival on campus, stay safe at home and near family doctors, instead of being surprised at move-in by testing positive here and starting your semester in isolation.
 RWU will only require copies of any positive test results done remotely.
 Not getting tested before arrival on campus will not affect a student’s move-in process in any way.